kcl-ddh/kiln/docs/source/tutorial.rst

 ========

 This tutorial walks you through the creation of a basic web site edition of some historical letters.
+It is designed to provide familiarity with how some of the pieces of Kiln work and can be used together.
+It is not a tutorial in the individual technologies; it does not try to teach XSLT programming, or RDF, or Solr.
+However, it also does not require any great knowledge of same.

 Installation
 ------------